Paul-Borisov/react-gemini-ai-chat-web-part-spfx/README.md

 **Data integrations**

-The web part supports optional integrations with company data with the Function Calling feature of Gemini Pro.
-These integrations are disabled by default and must be explicitly enabled in the web part settings.
+The web part supports optional integrations with external data using the Function Calling feature of Gemini Pro.
+These integrations are disabled by default and must be enabled in the web part settings.

 The integrations available in the first release are similar to the ones found in [Azure OpenAI Chat Web Part](https://github.com/Paul-Borisov/Azure-OpenAI-Chat-Webpart) and include:
 - SharePoint Search